-We can refer a standard query as a transaction if it maintains the data integrity in the database.
-By data integrity means, if any of the transaction commands fails, all the commands fail automatically and the data that was modified in the database rollback.
+We can refer to a standard query as a transaction if it maintains the data integrity in the database.
+Data integrity means if any of the transaction commands fails, all the commands fail automatically, and the data that was modified in the database rollback.
 The transaction makes sure that either all the command succeeds or none of them.

-The transaction concept comes very useful in bank transaction because here money deducts from one account and transfer to another.
-If during the process of transferring money any command get collapse, we do not want to leave the process in between instead we roll back all the transaction process.
+The transaction concept comes very useful in bank transactions because here, money deducts from one account and transferred to another.
+If during the process of transferring money, any command get collapses, we do not want to leave the process in between.
+Instead, we roll back all the transaction processes.

 Transaction Properties (ACID)

 To be a successful transaction, the group of commands must follow the Transaction property ACID.

 - I solation

 - D urability

 All the statements of the transaction should be atomic by nature, which means either all the statements execute successfully, or all fail.
 This property of transaction ensures that the process does not stop at amid.
 For example, if an amount is deducted from a bank account, then it should be credited to another.
 If in between the credited process collapse, then the deduction of the amount should be rolled back.

 Consistency property of transaction state that if data has been modified, then it should be modified logically.
 For example, if you want to deduct the amount from a bank account, then the amount of deduction should be less than or equal to the total amount present in the bank account.

 When a transaction is performed on a database, then the current transaction process must not be affected by another transaction.
 If there are two concurrent transaction requests sent on a database, then the SQL must isolate both transactions and execute them one by one.
 For example, if transactions A and B try to withdraw money from the same bank account at the same time, then their requests must be executed one after another, not simultaneously.